Gender Advisor PJN Seeks NUMS Faculty, Students Support To End Stigma Attached To Transgender Pakistanis - UrduPoint

 Gender Advisor PJN Seeks NUMS Faculty, Students' Support To End Stigma Attached To Transgender Pakistanis

-Gender advisor and head of governance at Peace and Justice Network (PJN) Ms Nayyab Ali on Friday sought support from faculty and students of National University of Medical Sciences (NUMS) in removing the stigma attached with over 21,000 transgender Pakistanis to "normalize" their predicament

-RAWALPINDI, (UrduPoint / Pakistan Point News - 24th Dec, 2021 ) ::Gender advisor and head of governance at Peace and Justice Network (PJN) Ms Nayyab Ali on Friday sought support from faculty and students of National University of Medical Sciences (NUMS) in removing the stigma attached with over 21,000 transgender Pakistanis to "normalize" their predicament.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 26th Dec, 2021 ) ::Gender advisor and head of governance at Peace and Justice Network (PJN) Ms Nayyab Ali has sought support from faculty and students of National University of Medical Sciences (NUMS) in removing the stigma attached with over 21,000 transgender Pakistanis to "normalize" their predicament.

 The court interventions have finally helped transgender Pakistanis get their Computerized National Identity Cards(CNIC) in 2009 which stamped their citizenship, Nayyab said , adding it was a turning point in their rights movement.